tethix-ethos/ethos-jekyll/README.md

 # About this website

-The website is built in Jekyll 4.0 and deploys to GitLab pages.
+The website is built in Jekyll 4.0 and deploys to GitHub pages.

 It was built on top of Jekyll's default *minima* theme and uses the following plugins: